Skip to main content

 What CoConstruct Users Will Like

 If lead management was your biggest gap with CoConstruct, JobNimbus fills it well.
-The CRM is strong, with pipeline boards, automated follow-ups, and good reporting on your sales process.
+It’s one of the best CRMs for small construction businesses, with pipeline boards, automated follow-ups, and good reporting on your sales process.
 The interface is straightforward and your team can get up to speed quickly.

 JobNimbus also has strong integrations with roofing-specific tools like EagleView and SumoQuote, plus general integrations with QuickBooks and other accounting platforms.